Shankhadeep1234/Shankhadeep1234/README.md

 - I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include MERN, MEVN stack with AWS amplify and AWS core services.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on: ...
 Reactjs💙, Vuejs💚, Nodejs🤍 and AWS💛
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: ...
 Python 🐍 and Azure
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on: ...
 Reactjs, Vuejs
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: ...
 Azure
-- 💬 Ask me about ...
+- 💬 Ask me about: ...
 Anything 🤷‍♂️
 - 📫 How to reach me: ...
 [Email](mailto:shankhadeepraj@gmail.com), [LinkedIn](https://www.linkedin.com/in/shankhadeep-bhadra-a69a73b8/)
 - ⚡ Fun fact: ... loves to eat and taking photos and Chai over Coffee 😉